City Board approves agreement with state for proposed vaccine sites - The Vicksburg Post

 Elfer said the drive-through vaccination site would probably be close to the Warren County Health Department on Monroe Street — which is near the auditorium — until health officials determine the proper storage temperature for the vaccine.

-“It’s all dynamic; it’s changing every day,” he said.
+“It’s all dynamic; it’s changing every day,” Elfer said.

 “They wanted those two facilities (the auditorium and convention center) in case they needed additional parking or they needed to get inside them,” he said.